bokeh/bokeh/sphinx/source/docs/user_guide_ar.rst

     :local:
     :depth: 2

 Abstract rendering is a bin-based rendering technique that provides greater control over a visual representation and access to larger data sets through server-side processing.
 There are two interfaces for abstract rendering in Bokeh:
- (1) a low-level `functions' interface that provides access to the details of the abstract rendering process and
+(1) a low-level 'functions' interface that provides access to the details of the abstract rendering process and
- (2) a high-level `recipies' interface that provides common abstract rendering configurations with good defaults and only optional parameterization.
+(2) a high-level 'recipes' interface that provides common abstract rendering configurations with good defaults and only optional parameterization.
- The recipies interface actually produces elements in the low-level interface, but through a level of indirection to simplify construction.
+The recipes interface actually produces elements in the low-level interface, but through a level of indirection to simplify construction.

 At a high level, all abstract rendering applications start with a plot.
 Abstract rendering takes the plot and renders it to a canvas that uses data values instead of colors and bins instead of pixels.
-With the data values collected into bins, the plot can be analized and transformed to ensure the true nature of the underlying data source is preserved.
+With the data values collected into bins, the plot can be analyzed and transformed to ensure the true nature of the underlying data source is preserved.
 This second step is referred to as 'shading'
 (older versions of abstract rendering called this step 'transfer', but the current version is more general and thus the name change).

 The abstract rendering interfaces take an existing Bokeh plot as a parameter.
 They produce binning and shading processes, which are  attached to a data source.
 They also produce a new plot to consume the results of the shading. and produce a new plot.
 By default, the old plot is removed.
 Abstract rendering is tied to the bokeh server infrastructure, and can thus only be used with an active bokeh server and with plots employing a ServerDataSource.

-Recipies Interface
+Recipes Interface
 ---------------------

 Abstract rendering recipes provide direct access to common abstract